-From a policy perspective, 2030 WRG works 'upstream' with countries and the private sector to find effective policy framework approaches to water efficiency.

-A third initiative is the Water Futures Partnership, initiated by SABMiller, WWF and GIZ, which also is addressing water scarcity challenges on the local watershed level of utmost importance to avoid any overlap or duplication with ongoing activities, and instead utilize the potential synergies between the already ongoing work by other partners.
-The 2030 WRG will therefore work in close collaboration with international and bilateral organizations but also with organizations such as GWP, UNDP, WWF as well as NGOs and CSO in those countries.
+From a policy perspective, WRG works 'upstream' with countries and the private sector to find effective policy framework approaches to water efficiency.
+A third initiative is the Water Futures Partnership, initiated by SABMiller, WWF and GIZ, which also is addressing water scarcity challenges on the local watershed level.

-The 2030 WRG is convinced that by combining our approaches we advance shared goals of building an international movement of committed companies, both leaders and learners.
+The WRG is convinced that by combining our approaches we advance shared goals of building an international movement of committed companies, both leaders and learners.